play-co/gcif/README.md

 than PNG on all the files we've tested so far.
 Sometimes by a little sometimes by a lot.
 Note this doesn't indicate performance for full RGBA data though.

+The code is well-written in our opinion, easy to read and adapt, and easy to incorporate into mobile development.

+We plan to release a Java version for the encoder after the RGBA compression is functional in C++ code, so that the encoder can be run on any platform without having to compile it.
+The decoder will be split off so that only a minimal amount of code needs to be added to support this file format.
+We're shooting for one large C++ file, though it may end up being a small number of files.

+Stay tuned! =) -cat